mistub70/bda.plone.productshop/README.rst

 **Product Group**

 A product group is a collection of product like objects with several aspects applied to it.
 The contained items are of type ``Variant``.
-Further a Product provides the same fields as a ``Product``.
+Further a product group provides the same fields as a ``Product``.
+The default variant aspects for newly created variants inside this product group can be defined on the product group.

 **Variant**

 A Variant is a ``Product`` with several aspects applied to it, like weight, size, etc. and is contained in a ``Product Group``.
-The different aspects must be enabled explicitly after creation via object actions.
+The different aspects can be enabled and disabled explicitly after creation via object actions.
+The default aspects enabled are read from parent product group

 A brief description about the contained views